-The Senior Leadership member in charge of Data Protection will notify the ICO when a personal data breach has occurred which is likely to result in a risk to the rights and freedoms of individuals.
+The Trust or School Data Protection Lead will notify the ICO when a personal data breach has occurred which is likely to result in a risk to the rights and freedoms of individuals.

-This will be done without undue delay and, where possible, within 72 hours of becoming aware of the breach.
-If the Trust are unsure of whether to report a breach, the assumption will be to report it
+This will be done without undue delay and where possible, within 72 hours of becoming aware of the breach.
+The 72 hours deadline is applicable regardless of school holidays (i.e., it is not 72 working hours).
+If the Trust or School are unsure of whether to report a breach, the assumption will be to report it.